|School||Cardiff School of Planning and Geography|

-Module Leader||Dr Francesca Sartorio|
+|Module Leader||Dr Francesca Sartorio|

 This module aims at introducing students to issues of urban design in global(ised) cities and at developing an understanding of how cities are the physical outcome of specific territorialised cultures as much as the result of disciplined design practices.
 Students will be introduced to culture and planning and to design via lectures and will proceed – over the course of two semesters – to produce a design for a neighbourhood addressing specifically the quality of the urban realm in a city in the world.
-The production of the design will entail competent and professional site analysis, the use of appropriate precedents, the exploration of alternative strategies and the crafting of a high density development scheme or regeneration scheme of a spontaneous settlement.
+The production of the design will entail competent and professional site analysis, the use of appropriate precedents, the exploration of alternative strategies and the crafting of an appropriate and ‘culturally fitting’ development scheme, or regeneration scheme of a spontaneous settlement.

 Designing cities combines more traditional learning and teaching delivery modes with a typical studio format.
 It uses a mix of lectures, student-led seminars and studio sessions.
 Students will be given the possibility to attend training sessions on computer programme packages and basic skills in free hand sketching and in building physical models.
 This training should support their work on both Site planning, design and development and Designing cities.
-After this first set of sessions students on Designing cities will start to work on background research on the topic, its context and – at the appropriate time - a specific chosen site.
+Students will work in parallel on surveying and designing their chosen site and on developing a deeper understanding of the effect of cultures on the physical and natural landscape.

 There are three elements of assessment.
 Detailed guidance on each assignment will be provided via Learning Central

 Presentation 1 - 20%